 On this day The Beatles flew from London Airport to San Francisco International, to begin their 25-date first American Tour.
 Read more »

 Following their two nights of concerts at the Johanneshovs Isstadion in Stockholm, Sweden, The Beatles flew to London Airport from Stockholm-Arlanda Airport.
 They arrived back in England at 3.45pm.

 The Beatles were taken by Rolls-Royce to Brisbane Airport early in the morning.
-From there they caught a Qantas-V flight to Sydney, the first leg of their long journey back to England.
+From there they caught a Qantas 707 flight to Sydney, the first leg of their long journey back to England.
 Read more »

-Having given their final performance in New Zealand the night before, The Beatles flew from Christchurch to Auckland, Australia.
+Having given their final performance in New Zealand the night before, The Beatles flew from Christchurch to Auckland, New Zealand.
 Read more »

 Although they returned to Australia for final concerts in Brisbane on 29 and 30 June 1964, on this day The Beatles flew from Sydney Airport to Auckland, New Zealand.
 Read more »